True or False: There are times when you don’t succeed and the energy to keep going even a little bit is nowhere to be seen.

 >> Please know that you are NOT alone! <<

-See when you have a setback, and of any size, it is really easy to start allowing the small cornels of doubt to seep into your head.
+The reality is when you have a setback of any size, it’s really easy to start allowing the small kernels of doubt to seep into your head.
 The idea that your current situation could end up being the new normal forever slowly starts to take root inside your mind.

 For so many of us, it’s so easy to make a setback very personal and to start seeing ourselves as the failure simply because of what happened or didn’t happen.